Festival and Events Stability Program

 The objectives of the program are to:

-- provide financial assistance (non-repayable grant) to a festival or event that are incurring additional expenses as a result of the need to adhere to Covid-19 health and safety protocols to allow them to operate in 2021;
+- provide financial assistance (non-repayable grant) to a festival or event that are incurring additional expenses as a result of the need to adhere to Covid-19 health and safety protocols to allow them to operate in 2021 and 2022;

 - build confidence and assist festival and event organizers to open for the season;